Tusharchaudhary-web/Dev-Connect-Backend/README.md

 and as soon as he signup he will autheticate(login)

-Group multiple routes under respective router
+Group multiple routes under respective routers

 authRouter
 1) post/signup